mohbadar/packaging-challenge-solution/Readme.md

 The other design principles and decision are as follows:

+* **Clean Code Practices:** The SOLID principles for clean coding are followed.
+The goal of the principles is the creation of software structures that is easy to modify and easy to understand.
+    - **Single Responsibility Principle:** The single responsibility principle says that each of our classes has to be only used for one purpose.
+    - **Open / Closed Principles:** The open/closed principle states that a piece of software is open for extension but closed for modification.
+    - **Liskov Substitution Principle:** This principle states that if we have a parent class and a child class, then we can interchange the parent and child class without getting incorrect results.
+    - **Interface Segregation Principle:** This principle states that if we have a parent class and a child class, then we can interchange the parent and child class without getting incorrect results.
+    - **Dependency Inversion Principle:** This principle states that high-level modules shouldn’t depend on low-level modules and they both should depend on abstractions, and abstractions shouldn’t depend upon details.
+Details should depend upon abstractions.

+* **Parallelism** `parallelStream` is used to split the task on multiple CPU cores.
+That is, each problem instance is run by the solver on its own CPU core.

-1. **Exploit immutability:** [Effective Java (EJ)](https://learning.oreilly.com/library/view/effective-java-3rd/9780134686097/), item 17 states "minimize mutability."
+* **Exploit immutability:** Effective Java (EJ), item 17 states "minimize mutability."
 There are so many good reasons to use immutable classes.
 For this project, it helped a lot when objects where passed between methods.
 Had it not been for immutability, it would have been possible for one method to inadvertently modify the object.
-It is a very helpful to annotate classes with [JCIP annotations](https://github.com/stephenc/jcip-annotations): For instance, immutable classes are annotated with `@Immutable`.
+It is a very helpful to annotate classes with JCIP annotations: For instance, immutable classes are annotated with `@Immutable`.

+* **Extensive Exception Handling:**  By using exceptions to manage errors, Java programs have the following advantages over traditional error management techniques:

+    - Separating Error Handling Code from "Regular" Code
+    - Propagating Errors Up the Call Stack
+    - Grouping Error Types and Error Differentiation

-2. **Use `final` classes:** This is a direct result of immutability, but even if a class is supposed to have subclasses, one can define it as `abstract` to prevent creation of instances.
-One the surface, this might seem contrary to the [open–closed principle](OCP), but it isn't.
+* **Use `final` classes:** This is a direct result of immutability, but even if a class is supposed to have subclasses, one can define it as `abstract` to prevent creation of instances.
+One the surface, this might seem contrary to the open–closed principle (OCP), but it isn't.
 In fact, **EJ Item 18** explains how *inheritance violates encapsulation*, and that it's better to use composition over inheritance.
 Also, **EJ Item 19** lays down principles for designing a class for inheritance:
   > The only way to test a class designed for inheritance is to write subclasses.
 If you omit a crucial protected member, trying to write a subclass will make the omission painfully obvious.
 Conversely, if several subclasses are written and none uses a protected member, you should probably make it private.
 Experience shows that three subclasses are usually sufficient to test an extendable class.
 One or more of these subclasses should be written by someone other than the superclass author.

  The only class we designed for inheritance was `AbstractProblemSolver.java`, which has four subclasses: `BranchAndBound`, `BruteForce`, `DynamicProgramming` and `GreedyApproximation`.

-3. **Minimize access:** The member fields and member methods should have the minimal access.
+* **Minimize access:** The member fields and member methods should have the minimal access.
 To quote **EJ Item 15** makes these statements:

 > The single most important factor that distinguishes a well-designed component from a poorly designed one is the degree to which the component hides its internal data and other implementation details from other components.
 A well-designed component hides all its implementation details, cleanly separating its API from its implementation.
 Components then communicate only through their APIs and are oblivious to each others’ inner workings.
 This concept, known as information hiding or encapsulation, is a fundamental tenet of software design.